Our Schools

 Richard Wright provides rich, balanced, and diverse opportunities to all students, supporting the mission and vision of the schools, fostering intellectual, cultural, social growth, and promoting physical health and wellness.
 Students participate in various clubs, sports, activities, events, and trips that encourage students to utilize mental and physical practical application of concepts, skills, and processes they are continually learning both in and beyond the classroom.

-The innovative programs and practices executed with consistency and efficacy by a dedicated, caring, and hardworking staff builds a working, learning environment that fosters creativity and exploration which students are excited to be a part of, the results demonstrated in a myriad of ways.
-Richard Wright aims to fortify its young people with the resounding impact of the education, to transform their lives and those around them, and uphold the vision of “re-writing the future, one student at a time.”
+The innovative programs and practices executed with consistency and efficacy by a dedicated, caring, and hardworking staff builds a working, learning environment that fosters creativity and exploration, which students are excited to be a part of, the results demonstrated in a myriad of ways.
+Richard Wright aims to fortify its young people with the resounding impact of education, to transform their lives and those around them, and uphold the vision of “re-writing the future, one student at a time.”

 CEO Corner

-Welcome to Richard Wright Public Charter Schools for Journalism and Media Arts
+Welcome to Richard Wright Schools

-Richard Wright Public Charter Schools is an intellectual center located in the heart of our great city.
+Richard Wright Schools is an intellectual center located in the heart of our great city.
 Our stellar administrators, faculty, staff, parents and community partners will be working to increase reading literacy, enhance academic rigor, expand academic research across all academic disciplines and create media contributors.
 Our students will benefit from their experiences in and out of the classroom as well as around the city and throughout the United States.
 We will work diligently to become one of the most active and service-oriented public schools in our great nation.

-As the only public high schools in the District of Columbia or the surrounding area to offer journalism and media arts as a whole school concept, Richard Wright Public Charter Schools will also offer an academically challenging course of study in the content areas of math and science.
+As the only public high schools in the District of Columbia or the surrounding area to offer journalism and media arts as a whole school concept, Richard Wright Schools will also offer an academically challenging course of study in the content areas of math and science.

 School Leadership